My Approach to Helping

 More Info About My Practice

-I am a licensed psychologist in Florida and New York with expertise in the areas of drug and alcohol addiction and recovery, coping with a loved one's addiction, depression, stress and anxiety, phobias, and chronic mental illness (bipolar disorder, schizophrenia, schizoaffective disorder).
+I am a licensed psychologist in Florida and New York with expertise in the areas of depression, stress and anxiety, phobias, drug and alcohol addiction and recovery, coping with a loved one's addiction, and chronic mental illness (bipolar disorder, schizophrenia, and schizoaffective disorder).
 I also help those struggling with relationship and communication issues, codependency, grief loss, and life transitions.
 I have extensive training and clinical experiences in community mental health, psychiatric inpatient, and substance abuse settings.
 The scope of my training has primarily focused on the areas of substance abuse, dual diagnosis, and chronic mental illness.
 I obtained both my Master's and Doctoral degrees in Clinical Psychology from Nova Southeastern University in Fort Lauderdale with a concentration in Long Term Mental Illness.
 Additionally, I completed my Bachelor of Science degree in Psychology from Fordham University in New York City.